-Let me begin by stating these study results are preliminary.
-More research needs to be conducted.
+A caveat: These study results are preliminary, and more research needs to be conducted.
 The study, funded by Ocean Spray Cranberries, was published as an abstract and the results have not yet been peer-reviewed and published in a journal.
-Results were reported at a meeting of the American Heart Association in Washington, DC.

-The study was led by Janet Novotney, MD of the US Department of Agriculture in Beltsville, Maryland.
-During the eight week study, the 56 study participants drank either an 8-ounce glass of low-calorie sweetened placebo drink or an 8-ounce low-calorie cranberry juice twice a day.
-The diet of participants was controlled to maintain body weight during the 8 week trial.
-The research center provided meals to reduce variation among participants dietary intake.
-This was a double-blind, randomized, placebo-controlled trial. . .meaning neither the participant nor the researcher knew which participant was really receiving cranberry juice versus a sweetened placebo drink.
+The study was led by Janet Novotny, a research physiologist at the U.S. Department of Agriculture.
+During the study, 56 participants drank either an eight-ounce glass of low-calorie sweetened placebo drink or an eight-ounce low-calorie cranberry juice twice a day.
+The diet of participants was controlled to maintain body weight during the trial.
+The research center provided meals to reduce variation among the participants’ dietary intake.
+This was a double-blind, randomized, placebo-controlled trial--meaning that neither the participants nor the researchers knew which participants were receiving the cranberry juice and which consumed the sweetened placebo drink.

 After eight weeks, participants drinking cranberry juice had an average decrease in systolic and diastolic blood pressure of 3 mm Hg each.
 Participants receiving the placebo experienced no decrease in blood pressure.
-Researchers point out this 3 mm Hg drop in BOTH systolic and diastolic blood pressure is relevant since most food intervention studies result in a decrease in systolic blood pressure, but not diastolic.
+Researchers point out that this 3 mm Hg drop in BOTH systolic and diastolic blood pressure is relevant since most food intervention studies result in a decrease in systolic blood pressure only.

 Researchers said it’s important to note that “low-calorie” cranberry juice was used.
 Regular cranberry juice tends to be high in calories and added sugar.
 The sugar is used to make the tart berries more palatable.